tvrzna/emptty/README.md

 __NOTE:__ Current instance always move previous log into old file, if `emptty` crashes and is started again, previous log is in `/var/log/emptty.old`.

 #### appending
 This option provides functionality that logs everything into `/var/log/emptty` and does not handle log rotation by itself.
-It leaves the option for user to handle it himself (e.g. with logrotate).
+It leaves the option for user to handle it themselves (e.g. with logrotate).

 __NOTE:__ Appending without roration could cause large log file, be sure that log file is rotated.